typesense/typesense-docsearch-scraper/README.md

 echo 'PATH=$PATH:~/.local/bin' >> ~/.bashrc
 source ~/.bashrc

-# Make sure pipenv is using the right environment
+# Ensure that pipenv is using the right environment:
 pipenv --rm
-pipenv --python 3.9
+pipenv --python 3.10
 pipenv lock --clear

 # Ensure that you are in the "typesense-docsearch-scraper" directory.